 Increase range of vocabulary in both written and spoken English in order to communicate ideas effectively and clearly

 Develop an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 Write coherently, adapting language and style, for a range of purposes and audiences

 Key Stage 3

-At Key Stage 3, students have eight English lessons every fortnight with year 7 and 8 students having one reading lesson per fortnight in our LRC as part of their Accelerated Reader programme.
+At Key Stage 3, students have seven English lessons every fortnight with year 7 and 8 students having one reading lesson per fortnight in our LRC as part of their Accelerated Reader programme.
 A key aim is to ensure we harbour a love of reading a Key Stage 3 and insist that most lessons begin with reading – either independently with their own reading book, or as whole class using a class reader.

 Throughout year 7 -9 students will explore a range of literary texts (both fiction and non-fiction) from 19th – 20th Century.
 Students will identify the methods used by a writer which enables them to carefully craft their writing to produce an engaging and thought-provoking text.

 Students will have the opportunity to compose their own writing including both creative and transactional pieces.
 Students will explore how performance is used in plays, including the work of Shakespeare.
 Students will analyse unseen poetry as well as being tasked with creating their own anthology.

 Each half term, at the end of their unit of work, students will complete a summative assessment.
 This assessment will test students’ application of knowledge and skills across the whole unit and will be graded using our KS3 grading criteria: Bronze, Silver, Gold or Platinum.
 Such summative assessments will be used to make an overall judgement on your child’s progress at their three assessment points throughout the year.